 If you have been receiving harassing telephone calls or voicemails which fail to identify the fact that the caller is a debt collector and that any information will be used for that purpose, The Woods Law Firm, LLC can assist you.
-In addition to providing a free evaluation and consultation, in the event a lawsuit is filed, we advance all court filing fees and service costs.
+In the event a lawsuit is filed, we advance all court filing fees and service costs.
 There is no cost to you to protect your rights -- remember, if a debt collector violates the FDCPA, you may receive up to $1,000 in statutory damages for these violations.

 Call us at (860) 999-9757 today!